RakhithJK/marticliment-UniGetUI-wiki/Home.md

 To understand how WingetUI works, first it's necessary to understand what is a package manager.
 Basically, it's a software that allows the users to download, install, upgrade and uninstall computer programs with ease.

-While most Windows users aren't very familiar with the concept, different package managers have existed on Linux for several years, such as APT on Debian/Ubuntu and Pacman on Arch Linux.
+While most Windows users aren't familiar with the concept, various package managers have existed on Linux for several years, such as APT on Debian/Ubuntu and Pacman on Arch Linux.

 There are a few unofficial package managers for Windows, such as Chocolatey, Scoop and Ninite.
 In 2020 Microsoft finally decided to develop an official package manager, called Winget-CLI (inspired by the now defunct AppGet).

 However, there's no official graphical user interface (GUI) for Winget.
 It's necessary a CLI (PowerShell or cmd) to be able to use it.
-Therefore, WingetUI has the goal of providing a GUI for Winget-CLI (and other package managers available on Windows).

-So, WingetUI makes it easy for users to enjoy the capabilities of Winget-CLI and Scoop with a few clicks!
+Therefore, WingetUI provides a GUI for Winget-CLI and Scoop, making it easy for users to enjoy their capabilities without having to deal with a command-line interface (CLI).

+Learn more about Winget: https://learn.microsoft.com/en-us/windows/package-manager/

+Learn more about Scoop: https://scoop.sh/

 <br><br>
 _You have arrived at the end of the section.
 [Return to top](#wingetui)_